isaacnfairplay/ducksite/docs/user_manual.md

 ### Page anatomy
 - SQL blocks: ```sql <id> ... ``` define page-level queries.
 They are compiled and written to `static/sql/<page_path>/<id>.sql` during the build.
 - Visualization blocks (e.g., ```echart ...``` or ```table ...```) bind to `data_query` ids and render charts or tables in the generated HTML.
 See the demo pages for working patterns.

+## Chart gallery coverage

+The generated demo includes a `/gallery` page powered by the NYC taxi parquet downloaded during `ducksite init` (with an automatic fallback sample when the network is unavailable).
+Each chart type supported by the simple DSL has a single, focused example—bar, line, scatter with trendline, pie, heatmap, gauge, funnel, pictorial bar, sankey, graph, boxplot, candlestick, radar, treemap, and sunburst—so you can copy realistic snippets that also show conditional labels and colour formatting.
 - Layout blocks: ```grid cols=<n> gap=<size>``` arrange components; cell ids must match the surrounding SQL or viz blocks.

 ### Example page